Sumerbrander/Sumerbrander/README.md

 - 👋 Hi, I’m @Sumerbrander
-- 👀 I’m a beginner in the tech world.
+- 👀 I just switched to the field of data science.
-- 🌱 I’m currently learning css and front end language.
+- 🌱 I’m currently going through my learning phase using multiple platforms.
-- 💞️ I’m looking to build on my front end skills and cross to mobile dev using Flutter language.
+- 💞️ I’m looking to become a master data scientist with intention of focusing on machine learning.
 - 📫 How to reach me: If you don't mind the fact that I'm an amatuer and you'd like to help me learn, here is my email: oladelemichael66@gmail.com

 <!---